-Are you following a car with green number plate and wonder why this is and what it means?
+Are you following a car with a green stripe on the number plate and wonder why this is and what it means?
 Here we explain what the (relatively) new plates are all about and if they bring any perks for drivers sporting them.

-Ever wondered why some cars have a green number plate?
+Ever wondered why some cars have a green stripe on their number plate?
 We have the answer (Credit: Michael Movchin)

-What are the green number plates and what do they mean?
+What are the green number plates tripes and what do they mean?

 The introduction of the green registration for cars was announced in December 2020.
 They are only allowed to be fitted to cars that have zero emissions at the tailpipe.